pingforhelp/BCA/docs/computer-sci/computer-fundamentals/mid_imp.md

 Decimal 'Dec' 10 digits from 0 to 9 Base is 10 e.g., (101101)₁₀
 Hexadecimal Hexa 16 digits 0 to 15 or A to F Base is 16 e.g., (1011011)₁₆

-Q9.
+# Q9.
 A) Features of computer.
+???
 (OR)

-B) Explain memory units. */5 marks*
+# B) Explain memory units. ++*5 marks*++
 Ans: A Computer can store data for future use.

-Memory unit is divided into two parts
+Memory unit is divided into two parts:

-In Primary Memory RAM (Random Access Memory) for temporary use.
+1. In Primary Memory RAM (Random Access Memory) for temporary use.
 Usefull for retreating data fast as possible however ones the system is shutdown all data in it is wiped clean.

-Secondary Storage use for long-term storage.
+2. Secondary Storage use for long-term storage.
 ROM (Read only Memory) e.g., hard disks.
 It is slow compared to RAM.
 The all stored data for future time use unless there is some physical damage or the data inside corrupted.

 Data representation:
 - Bit 0 or 1.